 3. What cookies we use and why

-The Website uses the following types of cookies:
+The Website could use the following types of cookies:

 Browsing or session cookies, which are strictly necessary for the website operation, and/or to allow you to use the website content and Services.